CongLeSolutionX/The-Language-Atlas/WORLD_MAP_INDEX/WORLD_MAP_INDEX_Draft_1.md

 > The materials are intended for educational purposes, personal study, and reference.
 > The content is dual-licensed:
 > 1. **MIT License:** Applies to all code implementations (Swift, Mermaid, and other programming languages).
-> 2. **Creative Commons Attribution 4.0 International License (CC BY 4.0):** Applies to all non-code content, including text, explanations, diagrams, and illustrations.
+> 2. **Creative Commons Attribution 4.0 International License (CC BY-SA 4.0):** Applies to all non-code content, including text, explanations, diagrams, and illustrations.
 ---